-Setting 'upfront' review periods for any uses requires that the Agency has access to adequate information on different aspects relevant for a decision on the review period.
-ECHA currently assessed that the information available is not sufficient to conclude on upfront specific review periods.
-Therefore, ECHA did not propose such review periods in the draft recommendation.
-It is to be stressed that all authorisation decisions will include specific review periods which will be based on concrete case specific information provided in the applications for authorisation.
-ECHA has published guidance on the type of information in an application for authorisation which may impact the review period when granting an authorisation.
+Setting 'upfront' review periods for any uses would require that ECHA had access to adequate information on different aspects relevant for a decision on the review period.
+So far such information was not available to ECHA at the recommendation step.
+Therefore, ECHA has not proposed any upfront specific review periods in its draft recommendations for inclusion in the Authorisation List.
+It is to be stressed that all authorisation decisions will include specific review periods which will be based on concrete case-specific information provided in the applications for authorisation.
+ECHA has published guidance on the type of information in an application for authorisation which may impact the review period when granting an authorisation16.